 Thinking about getting into self storage?
 Let me be the first to formally welcome you to this fast-growing but still tight-knit, diverse, fun (and sometimes strange) real estate lover’s dream of an industry.
 We’re so glad you’re here!
 If you’re eager to get started on your first storage investment, but not sure whether you should buy an existing property or build a brand new one, check out some of the tips and resources below to make this tough decision a little easier.
+Plus, scroll to the bottom of the post to get our FREE ebook with everything you need to know for your first acquisition.

 It’s the million dollar question: should you build a storage facility or buy an existing one?
 Unfortunately, there’s no solid answer.
 It all depends on your location and your unique business needs.